Auburn University: Academics

+Auburn's literary journal, the Southern Humanities Review, has been published at the university by members of the English faculty, graduate students in English, and the Southern Humanities Council since 1967.
+Auburn hosts the Encyclopedia of Alabama's editorial offices and servers and the Alabama Humanities Foundation holds copyright to the encyclopedia's original content.

 Student life

 Campus events

-In 2019, Auburn was ranked #1 by The Princeton Review's list of happiest students on college campuses thanks in part to its wide variety of campus activities and events.
+In 2019, Auburn was ranked first by The Princeton Review's list of happiest students on college campuses thanks in part to its wide variety of campus activities and events.

 Campus activities and events begin with orientation and training sessions for new Auburn students.
 Auburn offers two orientation programs, Camp War Eagle and Successfully Orienting Students.
-Camp War Eagle is offered to incoming freshmen and guests of incoming freshmen, helping familiarize students with the orientation to college life and Auburn.
+Camp War Eagle is offered to incoming freshmen and their guests, helping familiarize students with the orientation to college life and Auburn.
 Successfully Orienting Students is designed for college students transferring into Auburn from another academic institution.
 First-year Auburn students also have the opportunity to participate in seminars with other first-year students and learning communities.

-Other prominent campus events and activities include Welcome Week and Hey Day.
-Welcome Week is multi-day series of programs taking place over the first days of each semester period designed to welcome both new and returning students.
+Other prominent campus events and activities include the First 56 and Hey Day.
+First 56 is the series of programs coordinated by the University Program Council taking place over the first 56 days of the Fall semester period designed to welcome both new and returning students.
 Hey Day is one of Auburn's most longstanding traditions, dating back to World War II, where the entire campus community wears nametags and greet one another.

+Only 11% of Auburn students qualify for a federal Pell grant, even though Alabama has one of the highest poverty rates in the United States.
+Less than 5% of the student population is Black, even though 30% of the college-age population in Alabama is Black.

 Dining

-Auburn recently finished constructing a $26 million Central Dining Hall spanning 48,000 square feet with capacity for more than 800 seats and eight different meal stations.
-The new Central Dining Hall opened in Fall 2021.

-Outside of the Central Dining Hall, Auburn students have a wide array of dining options including other dining halls in Foy Hall and The Village residential neighborhood.
-Students may also visit popular restaurant chains like Chick-fil-A and Starbucks in addition to locally owned and operated food trucks at various locations across campus.
+In 2021, Auburn opened the $26 million Central Dining Hall spanning 48,000 square feet with capacity for more than 800 seats and eight different meal stations.
+Outside of the Central Dining Hall, Auburn students have many options including other dining halls in Foy Hall and The Village residential neighborhood.
+Students may also visit restaurant chains like Chick-fil-A and Starbucks in addition to locally owned and operated food trucks at various locations across campus.

 All Auburn students have access to meal plans, accessible to use at all on-campus dining locations.
 Students may choose to purchase plans with meal swipes for access to campus dining dollars or opt for a plan with more declining balance to use at standalone restaurants and food trucks, or a combination of both.

 Campus dining utilizes the popular mobile food ordering application, Grubhub.

 Auburn campus dining is engaged in sustainability practices such as minimizing food waste and reducing food packaging, and campus dining also participates in a local campus community garden for both sustainability and freshness.

-Auburn is a leading institution nationally as it pertains to addressing and solving student food insecurity.
+Auburn works at addressing and solving student food insecurity.
 All Auburn students have access to the Campus Food Pantry in the event students face food insecurity.